Reham77/Maze-Game/README.md

 # Maze Game

-JavaFX application generates Mazes using different algorithms, solves the maze using BFS algorithm and lets the user play.
+JavaFX application generates Mazes using different algorithms, solves the maze using Breadth First Search algorithm and lets the user play.

 ## Building this project ##